MistApproach/callm/README.md

 | Phi3 | ✅ | ❌ |
 | Qwen2 | ✅ | ❌ |

+### Portability
+Currently, callm is known to run and has been tested on Linux and macOS.
+Windows has not been tested but is expected to work out-of-the-box.

 > Callm is still in early development stage and is NOT production ready yet.

 ## Installation